AlexandreMercierAubin/AlexandreMercierAubin/README.md

 ---

 ### About
-📖 Working on my PhD.
+📖 Finishing my PhD.

-🔭 I’m currently working on simulation of squishy stuff 😄!
+🔭 Research in computer graphics 😄!

 🎓 See my website for more info.